 So, you’re visiting Alaska and wondering about weed.
 You’ve come to the right place.

-The big caveat there is that Alaska has almost no equivalents of bars for pot.
+The big caveat is that Alaska has almost no equivalents of bars for pot.
 With the exception of one establishment in Fairbanks, Good Titrations, there are no “pot cafes” or easy commercial locations in which to light up.

 This leaves visitors with relatively few places to legally consume.
 Most hotels and bars ban indoor smoking (of everything).
 If you’re staying on private property, check the rules or with your host.
 As with alcohol, it remains unlawful to consume in public parks and greenbelts.